 The specifics of the skills needed for your team or workforce to adjust are dependent on the specifics of your business and the nature of their work.
 But here are a few examples of redundant older skills and essential newer skills that you may need to reevaluate:

 Even under normal circumstances, work situations frequently involve the need for communication.
 Managers need to communicate their expectations and requirements to individual team members.
 On the other hand, teams need to be able to reach out for clarity, guidance, and further discussion to get the job done.
 Conventional office environments usually have a number of team meetings and huddles during the course of the week.

-This help reduces confusion and ensure everybody is on the same page.
-In part, this is why the ability to communicate clearly in-person is such a valuable soft-skill in the business world.
+This help reduces confusion and ensures everybody is on the same page.
+In part, this is why the ability to communicate clearly in person is such a valuable soft skill in the business world.

 However, conventional workplaces aren’t what we need right now.
 That means you need to do more than develop a team with clear in-person communication skills.
 The focus instead is on adapting communication to digital or virtual means.
 In terms of mediums, virtual employees can communicate through instant messages, emails, collaboration software, and even virtual conferences or meeting rooms.

 The challenge for managers is to ensure their teams are proficient at communicating through all of these mediums instead of just a few.
 It’s not just about teaching employees about virtual communication, but also pushing them on how to make the best use of it.

 Collaboration or teamwork is the secret ingredient that allows businesses to achieve so much more than individuals can on their own.
 More hands make light work, as the saying goes.
 Teams with dependable collaborative abilities frequently propel their departments to much higher achievements than teams with poor collaborative abilities.